DFINITY-Education/blockchain-and-cryptocurrency/module-2.md

-# Module 2: Understanding Token Usage
+# Module 2: Understanding Tokens

 Modules 2-4 all make use of an **ERC-20** style token, which has already been implemented for you.
 In this module, you will experiment with this token on the IC by simulating activities such as minting your own token, transferring funds to other users, and leveraging account allowances.